victoriaruesch/robo-advisor/README.md

 ## Setup

+Take a moment to [obtain an AlphaVantage API Key](https://www.alphavantage.co/).

-In in the root directory of your local repository, create a new file called ".env", and update the contents of the ".env" file to specify your API Key.
+After obtaining an API key, in the root directory of your local repository, create a new file called ".env", and update the contents of the ".env" file to specify your API Key.

      ALPHAVANTAGE_API_KEY="abc123"